 The temples of BHOOTHNATH, Trilokinath, Panchvaktra, and Shayamkali are among the more famous ones.
 The week-long INTERNATIONAL SHIVRATRI FAIR AKA CELEBRATION in Mandi is the major attraction of the place every year.

 According to yet another legend, Raj Madhav, the deity who ruled the state of Mandi, along with other hill deities, visits the temple and offers prayers before beginning with a procession during the festival of Shivaratri.
 It was constructed when the state capital was being shifted from Bhiuli to its current place.
-This is among the prominent Hindu Temples which is dedicated to Lord Shiva who is known as the God of destruction.

-I have yet another legend for you, once when the 10th Guru of Sikhs was on a visit to Mandi, the King invited him to stay at the royal palace.
+Mandi Is In the State Of Himachal Pradesh, I have yet another legend for you, once when the 10th Guru of Sikhs was on a visit to Mandi, the King invited him to stay at the royal palace.
 The Guru rejected the offer to stay at the palace but agreed to stay in Mandi.
 He put up outside the town in a secluded place, which had once been the hermitage of a sage.

 The king devoted his time to the Guru and therefore he was touched by the king’s devotion and prophesized that Mandi would ever remain safe and if any enemy tries to harm it, bolts from thunder would crush the invader.
 He considered the place as the safest place on the planet earth.